tony01230/imported-SmartSteamEmu/README.md

 * Per game debug logging switch
 * DLC list import from clipboard using the "dlc id=name" format found in most emulators.
 * DLC list clearing

+Credits to Original Repo : [**MAXBURAOT/SmartSteamEmu**](../../../../MAXBURAOT/SmartSteamEmu)
+This is just a replication of the real repo with releases instead of an expiring artifact section.